 But there can only be one winner between the two.
 In the following section of our Focus Factor vs Prevagen comparison, you’ll see us analyze their ingredient profiles.

 – Both supplements are available on Amazon –

 Focus Factor is a company that produces a supplement of the same name.
 Chances are you’ve heard of them before because they’re quite popular.
 The nootropic Focus Factor has a catchy slogan, which says “feed your Einstein.”
 But can Focus Factor really help bring out the genius in you?
 Or is it just good marketing?
 We’ll find out in a minute!

 Prevagen is produced by Quincy Bioscience.
 This biotechnology company is from Wisconsin, USA.
 Their website has a great “about” section where you can learn a bit more about their team and history behind this product.
 However, the design of the website is outdated and not very user-friendly in our opinion.
 In that regard, it’s best to focus on its ingredient profile instead.
 This will tell us straight away if it works or not.

 Right off the bat you’ll notice a stark difference between Focus Factor’s and Prevagen’s ingredient formulas.

 Focus Factor boasts a range of ingredients – from basic to more advanced nootropics – while Prevagen only has two.
 But is more better?
 See for yourself:

 Focus Factor Ingredients

-The ingredient choice in Focus Factor is great.
-The formula has all the classic nootropics you’d want; including magnesium, vitamin B6, fish oil, Ginkgo Biloba and choline.
+The ingredient choice in Focus Factor is decent.
+The formula has a few basic ingredients that we want to see in any nootropic stack; including magnesium, vitamin B6, and choline.

-It also has one of the best herbs for memory in Bacopa Monnieri.
+It also has one of our favorite herbs for memory – Bacopa Monnieri.